Guide to Mitzpe Ramon and the Surrounding Negev Desert

 Nestled in the Zin Valley this national park centers on the Ein Avdat Spring which flows to a beautiful 8-meter high waterfall and pour into a pool below.
 The water attracts local wildlife and allows vegetation and trees to grow around the oasis.
 There are several streams in the park and hike trails through the canyon and along the water’s edge.
 If you like this attraction you should also visit Ein Gedi by the Dead Sea.

 This fun attraction is home to a herd of alpacas and lamas; the farm also offers accommodation and light meals.
 A visit includes feeding the alpacas and getting an informative talk from one of the guides.

 4. Nabatean Avdat Acropolis

 The ancient Nabatean civilization set up rest points along the spice route which ran from the Arabian peninsula north to Syria and the Mediterranean.
-The remains of some of these Nabatean cities include the khan or roadside motel where they had a wine cellar and mud brick structures.
-Another Nabaean site in the area is the Ramalia Cisterns, huge wells which were dug out by the ancient civilization to preserve water.
+The remains of some of these Nabatean cities include the khan or roadside motel where they had a wine cellar and mud-brick structures.
+Another Nabatean site in the area is the Ramalia Cisterns, huge wells which were dug out by the ancient civilization to preserve water.

 5. Desert Jeep Tour

-A desert jeep excursion is the perfect way to discover the crater and the surrounding desert.
-The thrill of bumping and jumping over rough terrain in unforgettable.
-Jeep tours can take you to nearby Zin Valley or into the crater and you can see stunning scenery, camels grazing, local Bedouin and shepherds herding their goats.
-Many of the tours combine the jeep trip with a stop for coffee in the desert, a dip in a desert spring or to show you geological wonders.
+A desert jeep excursion is a perfect way to discover the crater and the surrounding desert.
+The thrill of bumping and jumping over rough terrain is unforgettable.
+Jeep tours can take you to nearby Zin Valley or into the crater and you can see stunning scenery, camels grazing, local Bedouin, and shepherds herding their goats.
+Many of the tours combine the jeep trip with a stop for coffee in the desert, a dip in a desert spring, or to show you geological wonders.

 6. Mitzpe Ramon “north”